wareset/math-adv/README.md

 ## What for?

-In older browsers, methods such as "imul", "hypot", "fround", etc., may not exist.
-There are polyphiles in this library so that everything works even in the "IE".
+In older browsers, methods such as "imul", "hypot", "fround", etc, may not exist.
+There are polyfills in this library so that everything works even in the "IE".

 Also, some methods are slightly improved, they will be described further.